karanvir-singh-khokhar/CO22338_Calories_Burnt_Prediction_Using_ML/README.md

     You can also install every package individually using command "pip install package_name".

 (d) To run web application, use command "streamlit run app.py".
 After couple of seconds the WebApp pops up in your browser.
     You can also click on the first link (local URL) out of the two links that will be generated to open the web application.
-    Web App Local URL: http://localhost:8501 (This link will work after you have executed the above mentioned command which makes sure that streamlit is running.)
+    Local URL will work after you have executed the above mentioned command which makes sure that streamlit is running.

 (3) Description of the files included in the folder: